Two Master of Science students Master of Science a solution to reduce CO2 emissions

-The Driving Simulation Conference Europe VR (DSC) took place at the Palais des Congrès in Antibes from September 9 to 11, 2020.
-For this 19th edition, two first-year students from the MTI3D Master's programatthe Institut Arts et Métiers Chalon-sur-Saône presented their solution for optimizing waiting time at red lights and thus reducing CO2 emissions from vehicles.
-Let's take a look back at this project with them.
+The Driving Simulation Conference Europe VR (DSC) took place at the Antibes Convention Center from September 9 to 11, 2020.
+For this 19th edition, two first-year students in the Master of Science atthe Institut Arts et Métiers Chalon-sur-Saône presented their solution for optimizing wait times at red lights and thereby reducing a vehicle’s CO2 emissions.
+We look back on this project with them.

 Their journeys

-Alice Villafranca holds a professional bachelor's degree in mobile application development from theClermont-Ferrand University Institute of Technology.
-Alice did not want to attend an engineering school and was interested in Virtual and Augmented Reality, so the MTI3D Master's degree was a natural continuation of her academic career.
+Alice Villafranca holds a professional bachelor’s degree in mobile app development from theClermont-Ferrand University Institute of Technology.
+Alice did not want to attend an engineering school and was interested in Virtual and Augmented Reality, so the Master of Science program was a natural continuation of her academic path.

-Alexis Gabas holds a Bachelor's degree in Digital Modeling from STRATE School of Design in Sèvres.
-Alexis discovered the master's program thanks to a former classmate.
-He was attracted by the career opportunities offered by this program.
+Alexis Gabas holds a Bachelor’s degree in Digital Modeling from STRATE School of Design in Sèvres.
+Alexis learned about the Master of Science program Master of Science a former classmate.
+He was drawn to the career opportunities offered by this program.

 The project